The balance of funds held in a MultiSafepay account.

 The part of a merchant's integration not accessible to customers.
 Here you can connect with MultiSafepay, configure settings, process refunds, make API requests, and receive notifications.

 Buy now pay later methods let customers pay for their order after receiving it, and only for the items they keep.

 A customer who uses a card issued by a bank to make cashless payments to a merchant.

-A financial institution that issues credit cards, provides infrastructure, and processes payments for a fee, e.g. Visa, Mastercard, American Express.
+A financial institution that issues credit or debit cards, provides infrastructure, and processes payments for a fee, e.g. Visa, Mastercard, American Express.